James Adam (classicist): Life

 In 1884 Adam was appointed Junior Fellow and soon thereafter Senior Lecturer in the Classics at Emmanuel College.
+He began lecturing on Greek poetry and philosophy in December 1884.
+He was awarded his M.A. by Emmanuel in 1888, and his Litt.
+D. in 1903.
+He later became Senior Tutor at the college; he moved into the Senior Tutor's house in 1900.

-In 1890, a former student of his, Adela Marion (née Kensington) (1866–1944), became his wife and lifelong collaborator.
+One of Adam's duties at Cambridge was to teach the students of Girton College, which was then open only to women.
+In 1890, a former Girton student of his, Adela Marion (née Kensington) (1866–1944), became his wife and lifelong collaborator.
 Their daughter, Barbara Frances (1897–1988), was the British sociologist and criminologist Lady Barbara Wootton; one of their sons, Captain Arthur Innes Adam, was killed in France on 16 September 1916; and another son, Neil Kensington Adam, became a noted chemist.

 Adam was "one of the greatest Platonists of his generation".
-His editions and commentaries on Plato's Apology, Crito, Euthyphro, Protagoras, and the Republic are widely respected even today:
+His editions and commentaries on Plato's Apology, Crito, Euthyphro, Protagoras, and the Republic are widely respected:

 [His] two-volume critical edition of the Republic was another major contribution to the field.
 Though his preface claims 'an editor cannot pretend to have exhausted its significance by means of a commentary,' Adam's depth of knowledge and erudite analysis of the Greek text ensured that his edition remained the standard reference for decades to follow, and it remains a thought-provoking evaluation of one of the great works of Western thought.